fbpx

 How to prune tomato plants

-I was enlightened to pruning tomatoes when I read this section of Eliot Coleman‘s classic, The New Organic Grower: “Prune to a single stem and remove side shoots every few days…the fruit clusters should be pruned to three fruits on the first two clusters and four fruits thereafter.”
+I was enlightened about pruning tomatoes when I read this section of Eliot Coleman‘s classic, The New Organic Grower: “Prune to a single stem and remove side shoots every few days…the fruit clusters should be pruned to three fruits on the first two clusters and four fruits thereafter.”

 prune tomato plants